guillemontecinos/itp_fall_2018_visual_language/blog.md

 Attempting to bring my work to the iconography through which I represent myself I selected a random level curves pattern that I generated in Processing for a previous work.
 This pattern -originally black over a white background- was used as a center shape around which the composition was developed.

 For the front of the card I chose a white background -accordingly with the original pattern design- in which I set my name at the top-left corner in two rows, one for the first name and one for the second name.
 The font sizes were defined in order to make both words the same width.
 Under that block I wrote "Creative Technologist", which is the description that identifies me the most.
+The typeface used for all the text was Myriad Pro Regular.

 In a seek to make the card playful I used the diagonal principle of composition to set the random-shaped lines at the bottom-right area of the design, as a counterpoint of the name and title.
 Finally, at the very bottom-right side of the card I wrote my website "guillemontecinos.cl".